FinTradeBench: A Financial Reasoning Benchmark for LLMs: Background and Related Work

 \section{Background and Related Work}

-\smartparagraph{Financial Question-Answering~(QA) Benchmarks.}~The last decade witnessed a surge in question-answering and numerical reasoning datasets in finance.~E.g., FinQA~\citep{chen2022finqadatasetnumericalreasoning} and TAT-QA~\citep{zhu2021tatqaquestionansweringbenchmark} numerical reasoning datasets based on financial reports, tables, and textual disclosures.
-While ConvFinQA~\citep{chen2022convfinqaexploringchainnumerical} extended these tasks to conversational settings, FinanceBench~\citep{islam2023financebenchnewbenchmarkfinancial}, FinDER~\citep{choi2025finderfinancialdatasetquestion}, and DocFinQA~\citep{reddy2025docfinqalongcontextfinancialreasoning} expanded evaluation to long-context financial reasoning and retrieval tasks over financial documents.
+\smartparagraph{Financial Question-Answering~(QA) and Financial LLM Benchmarks.} The last decade has witnessed a surge in financial QA and numerical reasoning datasets.
+FinQA~\citep{chen2021finqa} and TAT-QA~\citep{zhu2021tat} introduced numerical reasoning tasks over financial reports, tables, and textual disclosures, while ConvFinQA~\citep{chen2022convfinqa} extended financial reasoning to conversational settings.
+FinanceBench~\citep{islam2023financebench}, FinDER~\citep{choi2025finder}, and DocFinQA~\citep{reddy2024docfinqa} expanded evaluation to long-context financial reasoning and retrieval tasks over financial documents.
+FinBen~\citep{xie2024finben} aggregates a broad suite of financial NLP tasks, while XFinBench~\citep{zhang2025xfinbench} evaluates complex academic finance problem solving.
 These benchmarks significantly advanced financial QA, with a primary focus on reasoning over textual financial disclosures and accounting-derived indicators.~However, they rarely evaluate reasoning over trading signals derived from historical price dynamics or require models to integrate both sources of financial information; see \citep{Lee_2025}.
+Recent agentic benchmarks such as InvestorBench~\citep{li2025investorbench} further evaluate LLM-based agents in financial decision-making environments, but their focus is on action-oriented simulation rather than controlled diagnosis of cross-signal reasoning.

-\smartparagraph{Trading Signals and Quantitative Finance.} Trading signals derived from price and volume data play a key role in understanding market behavior and risk dynamics~\citep{lo2000foundations}.~Indicators such as momentum, volatility, moving averages, and drawdowns have been widely studied in asset pricing and quantitative trading~\citep{fama1992cross, Jegadeesh1993ReturnsTB, lo2000foundations}.~Volatility measures are also used to capture perceived market risk and regime changes~\citep{engle2004risk,ang2012regime,bollerslev2015stock,bollerslev2018risk}.~While machine learning approaches have recently been applied to forecasting volatility and detecting market regimes~\citep{han2025can,mishra2024volatility, morenopino2024deepvolvolatilityforecastinghighfrequency,li2024volatilityforecastingglobalfinancial}, they typically frame the problem as prediction rather than question answering.
-As a result, existing NLP benchmarks rarely evaluate whether LLMs can reason about these signals for financial analysis.
+\smartparagraph{Trading Signals and Quantitative Finance.} Trading signals derived from price and volume data play a key role in understanding stock market behavior and risk dynamics~\citep{lo2000foundations}.~Indicators such as momentum, volatility, moving averages, and drawdowns have been widely studied in asset pricing and quantitative finance~\citep{fama1992cross, Jegadeesh1993ReturnsTB, lo2000foundations}.~Volatility measures are also used to capture perceived market risk and regime changes~\citep{engle2004risk,ang2012regime,bollerslev2015stock,bollerslev2018risk}.~While machine learning approaches have recently been applied to forecasting trading signals in finance~\citep{han2025can,mishra2024volatility, moreno2024deepvol,li2024volatility}, there remains a gap in accurate financial analysis from multi-modal data and existing NLP benchmarks rarely evaluate whether LLMs can reason about these signals for financial analysis.